HTTP API Reference Guide

 >json float monotonic: Monotonic time of operating system.
 This timestamp never counts backwards and is the time since boot in seconds.

->json float realtime: Time in seconds since the Unix epoch, should match wall time if synchronized with external time source.
+>json float realtime: Time in seconds since the Unix epoch, should match wall time if synchronized with an external time source.

 >json object tracking: Operating system time synchronization tracking status.
 See chronyc tracking documentation for more information.